renatojobal/renatojobal/README.md

 - 🔭 I’m currently working at [Lazarillo](https://lazarillo.app)
 - 🌱 Look at my projects at: https://www.renatojobal.com/projects.html :3
 - 👯 I’m looking for collaborate to projects that have a positive impact on the world
 - ⚡ Fun fact: When I started my first job as developer.
 I didn't know anothing.
-Now is the same jaja ... but I learnt how to learn more quickly.
+Now is the same xD ... but I learnt how to learn more quickly.

 ![Rectangle2](https://user-images.githubusercontent.com/35740463/114885390-36033080-9dcc-11eb-9003-29e472e3c8ff.jpg)
 ### Languages and Tools: